MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-class.md

 ### Remarks

-A type `const_iterator` cannot be used to modify the value of a character and is used to iterate through a string in a forward direction.
+A type `const_iterator` can't be used to modify the value of a character and is used to iterate through a string in a forward direction.

 ### Example